-Android has supported a type of spatial audio — known as Resonance Audio — since Android 7, and you'll find plenty of 3D videos or Google Cardboard and even Daydream apps still clinging to life have baked it in.
-It makes quite the difference when you're watching a movie or playing a game and things sound like they're coming from where the action actually is happening.
+Android has supported a type of spatial audio — known as Resonance Audio — since Android 7, and support for spatial audio continues to grow thanks to better compatibility.
+It makes a difference when you hear it — like watching a movie or playing a game where things sound like they're coming from all around you.

 What is spatial audio?